LiamMartens/xTend/docs/Updater.md

 #Updater
 More information on the Update function of xTend

+##Checking for an update
+To check for an update just call `Updater::Check();` and it will update your xTend version to the newest one available.
+!!
+DO NOTE CURL NEEDS TO BE ENABLED AND INSTALLED

 ##Config
 The config file is located at `/System/Config/Updater.php`, however, you can name this file whatever you like.